TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Columns/Flex/Index.rst

 - You cannot nest FlexForm configurations inside of FlexForms.

-- Charset follows that of the current backend (since TYPO3 4.7, the only accepted character encoding is UTF-8.
+- Charset follows that of the current backend (since TYPO3 CMS 4.7, the only accepted character encoding is UTF-8.
 When storing FlexForm information in external files, make sure that they are using UTF-8 too).

+.. _columns-flex-tceforms:

 <T3DataStructure> extensions for "<TCEforms>"
 """""""""""""""""""""""""""""""""""""""""""""